-Thinking Across Hemispheres, Amy Holt Cline
+Thinking Across Hemispheres, by Amy Holt Cline

 Being human is both complicated and wonderful for all the hidden and obvious reasons one can imagine.
 Being a creator and thinking creatively could be described the exact same way.
 We now know that when creating in any discipline, the brain is activated in both hemispheres. in her article, The CreativeArtistic Brain, Dr. Mariale M. Hardiman describes the work of Paul Howard Jones in his 2008 article when he states that, “there is no single part of our brain responsible for our creativity.
 Creative thinking is a complex thought process that calls upon many different cognitive functions and involves many different regions distributed throughout the brain” (p.7).